engrtee/DataEngineering-Project/README.md

 bash
 Copy code
 pip install -r requirements.txt
-Set up MySQL database:
+Set up the MySQL database:
 Install MySQL server if not already installed.
 Create a new database.
 Update the MySQL connection settings in the code (config.py or a similar file) with your database credentials.
 Usage
+The project can be used as follows:

-1.Downloading the dataset:
+Downloading the dataset:

-The dataset can be downloaded as seen above
+The dataset can be downloaded as described in the project.
+Data Model:

-2.The data model is attached above also, however it can be recreated via lucid chart.
+The data model is provided above.
+Alternatively, it can be recreated using tools like Lucidchart or other data modeling software.
+Code Execution:

-3.The code for the Creation for the tables , data cleansing and loading of data are in the main jupyter file.
+The code for table creation, data cleansing, and data loading can be found in the main Jupyter file.
+Execute the code sequentially to perform the necessary tasks.
 Contributing
 Contributions are welcome!
-If you find any issues or have suggestions for improvement, please submit a pull request or open an issue in the repository.
+If you encounter any issues or have suggestions for improvement, please submit a pull request or open an issue in the repository.

 License
 This project is licensed under the MIT License.